Facts and figures on the lion population in Tanzania and KenyaRead More

 I've been on photographic trips with Exodus, Audley Travel, Naturetrek, WorldwideXplorer and G Adventures, and I hear that Explore is another good option.
 They're all pretty similar, although G Adventures has a younger age profile than Exodus, and Audley Travel offers (much!) more expensive bespoke trips.

-I should mention here that I also lead tour parties to Africa myself.
-In the summer of 2018, I'm planning to visit Botswana, Zambia and Kenya, and you can find full details on the Events page.
+I should mention here that I also teach photography and lead tour parties to Africa myself.
+From March to June 2019, I’ll be teaching photography at three different safari lodges in Tanzania and Kenya, and I'm also leading a trip to Botswana and Victoria Falls in August 2019 to see the lunar rainbow.
+You can find full details on the Events page.
 My trips are geared towards wildlife photographers, but that doesn't mean you need to be a budding professional to enjoy the trip!

 Tired of always having to ask your safari guide what you're looking at on a game drive?
 Here's your cut-out-and-keep guide to the most common animals.
 Shout 'Bingo!' when you've crossed them all off...but not too loudly!